Mobile Suit Gundam

-Mobile Suit Gundam (機動戦士ガンダム, Kidō Senshi Gandamu), also retrospectively known as First Gundam, Gundam 0079 or simply Gundam '79, is a Japanese anime television series produced by Nippon Sunrise.
+Mobile Suit Gundam (機動戦士ガンダム, Kidō Senshi Gandamu) is a Japanese anime television series produced by Nippon Sunrise.
 Created and directed by Yoshiyuki Tomino, it premiered in Japan on Nagoya Broadcasting Network and its affiliated ANN stations on April 7, 1979, airing 43 episodes until its cancellation on January 26, 1980.
 It was the first Gundam series, which has subsequently been adapted into numerous sequels and spin-offs.
-Set in the futuristic calendar year "Universal Century" 0079, the plot focuses on the war between the Principality of Zeon and the Earth Federation, with the latter unveiling a new giant robot known as the RX-78-2 Gundam, piloted by the teenage civilian mechanic Amuro Ray.
+Set in the futuristic calendar year "Universal Century" 0079, the plot focuses on the war between the Principality of Zeon and the Earth Federation, with the latter unveiling a new giant robot known as the RX-78-2 Gundam, piloted by the 15 year old civilian Amuro Ray.

-In 1981, the series was re-edited for theatrical release and split into three films.
-The human characters were designed by Yoshikazu Yasuhiko, and Kunio Okawara was responsible for the robot designs, including the eponymous RX-78-2 Gundam.
+The character designs were done by Yoshikazu Yasuhiko, and Kunio Okawara was responsible for the robot designs, including the eponymous RX-78-2 Gundam.
 The first film was released on February 22, 1981.
 Tomino himself also wrote a trilogy of novels that retell the events of the series.
-Two manga adaptations of the series have also been written by two manga artists.
+Three manga adaptations of the series have also been produced.

-Despite initial low ratings that caused the series' cancellation, the popularity of Gundam saw a boost from the introduction of Bandai's Gunpla models in 1980 and from reruns and the theatrical release of the anime, leading to the creation of a prolific and lucrative media and toy franchise.
-The series is considered iconic for revolutionizing the giant robot genre due to its portrayal of mobile suits as weapons of war with their pilots as ordinary soldiers.
-These aspects contrasted with the previous portrayals of hero pilots and their giant superhero robots.
+Despite initial low ratings that caused the series' cancellation, the popularity of Gundam saw a boost from the introduction of Bandai's Gunpla models in 1980 from reruns and the release of a trilogy of compilation films.
+The series is considered notable for pioneering a depiction of mechs as mass-produced weapons of war.